xo-cally/GPU-ACCELERATED-CLUSTERING-FOR-HIGH-DENSITY-GENOTYPING-DATA/README.md

    - GPU: Batched EM/BIC kernels via `cudarc`, with thresholds to decide when GPU is worthwhile.

 7. **Writes outputs and timing summaries**
-   Outputs genotype calls, timing CSVs, plots for early SNPs, and feedback files to a timestamped results directory.
+   Outputs genotype calls, timing CSVs, plots for the first N SNPs, and feedback files to a timestamped results directory.

 ---